bachan/articles/ab_testing_in_tiki_search_1/README.md

 Note that we have selected the parameters for both simulations above so that they look close to our real distribution graphs, but we will change them later in the article to show which statistical tests work better under which conditions.

-Now that we have both views and ground truth ctrs, let’s finally generate our clicks distribution.
+Now that we have both views and ground truth ctrs, let's finally generate our clicks distribution.
 We can simulate clicks as `views` number of experiments with `success_rate` probability of success using binomial distribution defined like this:

 ```python
 clicks = scipy.stats.binom(n=views, p=success_rate).rvs()
 ```

-Let’s finally write the function to generate our A/A and A/B tests data.
+Let's finally write the function to generate our A/A and A/B tests data.
 For groups A1 and A2 we will just use the same settings for both `views` and `success_rate` distributions.
 For group B we will change the parameters so that the expectation of `success_rate` has a certain given `uplift`, which represents that users in that distribution tend to click more than in groups A1 or A2.
 This is the change we want our statistical tests to catch.

 ```python
 import os